crim-ca/weaver/docs/source/configuration.rst

     :local:
     :depth: 2

-After you have installed weaver you can customize the default weaver configuration by editing the ``custom.cfg`` configuration file.
+After you have installed weaver you can customize the default weaver configuration by editing the ``weaver/config/weaver.ini`` configuration file.
 This configuration file overwrites the default settings in the ``buildout.cfg``:

 .. code-block:: cfg